abbyspeed/DevOops/README.md

-# DevOops
+# LingoNow

-This is the initial description for a web application developed under the purpose of SECJ3483-03 Web Technology.
+This is the initial description for a web application developed by DevOops for the purposes of SECJ3483-03 Web Technology.
 Future changes will apply.